-Number of individuals being remunerated in 2014 at least EUR 1 million: 3 persons in the following bands:
+Number of individuals being remunerated in 2015 at least EUR 1 million: 2 persons in the following bands:

-- Pay band of EUR 1m - 1,5m: 1 person,

-- Pay band of EUR 1.5m 2m: 1 person,
+• Pay band of EUR 1,5m - 2m: 1 person,

-- Pay band of EUR 2m 2.5m: 1 person.
+• Pay band of EUR 2m - 2,5m: 1 person.

-Within the scope under the Policy of the variable remuneration of management staff, in the column "Non - deferred cash" of the table above there is presented the non - deferred part, awarded January 20, 2015.
-The remaining, deferred part - consisting of deferred cash award and bonus in the form of the Bank's Phantom Shares - will be paid in three tranches in years 2016-2018 and is given in the values of the cost of 2014 in accordance with the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2014.
+Within the scope under the Policy of the variable remuneration of management staff, in the column "Non - deferred cash" of the table above there is presented the non - deferred part, paid out in 2015.
+The remaining, deferred part - consisting of deferred cash award and bonus in the form of the Bank's Phantom Shares - will be paid in three tranches in years 2017-2019 and is given in the values of the cost of 2015 in accordance with the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2015.